MicrosoftDocs/PowerShell-Docs-archive/archived-reference/5.0/PSReadline/Set-PSReadlineOption.md

 ### -BellStyle

-Specifies how **PSReadLine** responds to various error and ambiguous conditions.
+Specifies how **PSReadline** responds to various error and ambiguous conditions.

 The valid values are as follows: